fahimc/custom-elements-core/README.md

 # Base Class `CustomElementCore`

 This class provides state management, attribute binding to props, JSX, virtual dom rendering, style changes handler and handling of state changes.
-It's very lightweight and intented to do as little as possible to provide core functionality but not add to much to the custom element lifecyce.
+It's very lightweight and intended to do as little as possible to provide core functionality but not add too much to the custom element lifecycle.

 ## Example